 William the Conqueror crossed the river at Wallingford in 1066 and ordered a bigger castle to defend the settlement.
 Only the castle ruins remain today; a victim of bitter fighting during the English Civil War.
 The castle was the last Royalist stronghold to surrender to Oliver Cromwell after a 65 day siege.
 Cromwell ordered its destruction.

-Visitors choosing to arrive by boat will find moorings on either side of the river Thames at Wallingford.
+Visitors choosing to arrive by boat will find Wallingford moorings on either side of the river Thames.
 Find out more in-depth information about Wallingford's past, present and future.
-Download the leaflet to learn more about Wallingford's Midsomer Murders connections.
+Download this leaflet to learn more about Wallingford's Midsomer Murders connections.

 Thame is a traditional market town with a weekly street market, monthly farmers market and regular livestock market.
 Legend has it that Shakespeare visited the High Street during his time as a strolling player.Thame town hall regularly features as Causton town hall in the series.